10 Ways To Put Tears And Negativity Behind You

 When we are at our strongest, we find the courage to empower, listen, and care for others.
 Melinda Gates writes in her latest book, The Moment of Lift, that “if I had not been surrounded by people who lifted me up, I might have taken her [a counselor’s] advice and sold myself short…” Gates goes on to say, “That wasn’t my power; it was the power of the people who had shown me my gifts and wanted me to flourish…” Gates concludes by claiming, “This is what happens when you offer girls love, not hate…they gain their voice.”

-Did you have difficulty with self-confidence or self-esteem in 2019?
-Don’t worry, everyone has sailed on that boat with you.
+Did you have difficulty with self-confidence or self-esteem?
+Don’t worry; everyone has sailed on that boat with you.
 Your response, in turn, defines you.
 Not the feeling.
-When managing difficult internal emotions, try to discover your inner voice telling you that this it is temporary.
+When managing difficult internal emotions, try to discover your inner voice telling you that this is temporary.
 Then you can move onward.
 Do the things you love to do, find your purpose, and soon your inner confidence will surge.

 5. Move forward past rejection.

 We’ve all had our share of rejection.
 However, that doesn’t mean that you haven’t shared in the success.
-Holding onto optimism and hope is key to moving beyond the rejection.
-This New Year, keep the hope and the optimism alive and well.
+Holding onto optimism and hope is key to moving beyond rejection.
+Keep the hope and the optimism alive and well.
 You deserve it for yourself to do that.

 6. Stay lit with love.

 “Love is the most powerful and underused force for change in the world,” writes Melinda Gates in her book, The Moment of Lift.
-Be a pioneer of love and kindness this New Year.
+Be a pioneer of love and kindness!
 Stay lit with love.